googleapis/release-please/docs/design.md

 ## Release pull request

 `release-please` operates without a database of information and so it relies on GitHub as the source of it's information.
-In that way, the release pull request is heavily formatted and its structure is load-bearing.
+Due to this, the release pull request is heavily formatted and its structure is load-bearing.

 ### Branch name